1. What makes YOUR synagogue’s worship services special and worth my visiting?

 2. Are there services in addition to those in the main sanctuary?

 Yes, there are.
 In addition to the regular Shabbat morning service, Temple Sholom has two other monthly services.
 One, called Shabbat B'yahad, is a celebration of Shabbat using song, games, plenty of lively singing and puppets.
 It is the perfect service for parents with younger children.
 There is also a Shababa learning minyan that affords children and adults opportunity to become acquainted with the Shabbat morning service and even participate in reading Torah.
 In addition, there are several Shabbat Shal-ohm services that combine “tefillah” (prayer), relaxation and Jewish yoga.

-On Friday evenings from September through April, there is an early Likrat Shabbat Family service at the end of each month.
+On the last Friday of each month we have an early Likrat Shabbat Family service which starts at 6:45 pm.
 This service includes a presentation that is more child-centered and is especially suitable for families with younger children.
 There are also teenage-led Youth services on Friday nights, where the teens lead services and host their own Oneg Shabbat.
 We also have an outdoor service under the stars each year in September accompanied by a Shabbat dinner.